tonred/tonclick/README.md

 Root address in devnet: `todo`

-DeBot Service address in devnet: `todo`
+DeBot for Service address in devnet: `todo`

-DeBot User address in devnet: `todo`
+DeBot for Users address in devnet: `todo`

 Push request: `todo`